 Having a single source of truth that documents talking points, action items, and feedback is a great way to decrease interruptions at a later time.

 Even before the pandemic, 61% of employees reported that they felt burnt out at their current job.
 Prioritizing yourself and your needs is a great way to ensure your mental health and wellbeing are taken care of.
 Create boundaries for yourself and schedule personal time in your calendar.
 This time can be used as a quick break to walk away from your screens and step outside or to reach out to a coworker to connect and have a friendly conversation.
+You can even do something fun, like solving a puzzle, which can help you recharge and improve your productivity.

 Learning how to say no to more work is an important part of setting boundaries.
 If you have the option to turn down tasks or projects that do not interest you, being reasonable and asserting yourself will help with managing your workload and allow you to feel comfortable and in control of your career.